This chocolate, almond based ' Torta Caprese ' is an Italian dessert icon.

 I honestly did not notice a reasonable advantageous difference to make that extra step necessary.

-I only add some espresso coffee (optional) and vanilla extract to enhance the chocolate.
-I also sometimes add the orange zest when it’s very aromatic.
-As much as I enjoy using liquor in many of my desserts I did not realize an added benefit from it.
+ESSENCE: to enhance the nutty flavour, some add almond or vanilla extract, liquor and also a citrus zest.
+I only add the orange zest when it’s very aromatic.
+Also, as much as I enjoy using liquor in many of my desserts I did not realize an added benefit from it.

 SUGAR: confectioner's sugar has been used in part or in whole.